TjWheeler/LightVx/README.md

 # Light Vx

 LightVx is a light, easy and extensible validation framework for .Net which includes a Fluent API.
 It's intended to help validating user input in apps, or service requests in Web Services or Web API's, or anywhere you need to validate data.

-## Breaking Changes in Version 4
+## Breaking Changes in Version 5

-The IsValid method on ValidatorFluent is no longer nullable.
-ValidatorBase.Validate is now public
-Eval is no longer an Extension method on object, you must call Validator.Eval instead.
+ObjectValidator.AddValidator is no longer virtual.
+This is to improve the design and prevent virtual method calls in constructors.

-## Key updates in Version 4
+## Key updates in Version 5

-- New Attribute Based Validators
-- New File Signature Validators for JPG, PNG, GIF
+- AddValidator no longer virtual in ObjectValidator.
+- IObjectValidator<T> now implements new IObjectValidator interface.
+- ObjectValidators can now have other ObjectValidators added to itself.

 ## Author
 Tim Wheeler - https://www.linkedin.com/in/timwheeler/